 Our state-space model is designed to capture the joint dynamics of consumption, dividend growth, and asset returns.
 Building on the work of Bansal and Yaron (2004), the core of our model consists of an endowment economy that is, in part, driven by a common predictable component for consumption and dividend growth.
-The economy delivers a stochastic discount factor that is used to price equities and a risk-free asset.
 Our model distinguishes itself from the existing LRR literature in several important dimensions.
-First, our state-space representation contains measurement equations that time-aggregate consumption to the observed frequency, yet allow us to maintain the likelihood representation (see Bansal, Kiku, and Yaron (2012b) for a generalized methods-of-moments (GMM) approach using time aggregation).
+First, our state-space representation contains measurement equations that time-aggregate consumption to the observed frequency, yet allow us to maintain the likelihood representation (see Bansal, Kiku, and Yaron (2012b) for a generalized methods-ofmoments (GMM) approach using time aggregation).
 Our measurement-error specification accounts for different types of measurement errors at monthly and annual frequencies while respecting the constraint that monthly growth rates have to be consistent with annual growth rates.

 Second, we generalize the volatility dynamics of Bansal and Yaron (2004)'s model specification by allowing for three separate volatility processes - one capturing long-run consumption innovations, one capturing short-run consumption innovations, and a separate process for dividend dynamics.
 We do so since our estimation procedure, which focuses on the joint distribution of consumption, dividends, and asset prices, requires separate stochastic volatility processes to fit the data.
-Third, we specify an additional process for variation in the time rate of preference (see Albuquerque,

-Eichenbaum, and Rebelo (2012)), which generates risk-free rate variation that is independent of cash flows and leads to an improved fit for the risk-free rate.
+Third, we specify an additional process for variation in the time rate of preference as in Albuquerque, Eichenbaum, and Rebelo (2012), which generates risk-free rate variation that is independent of cash flows and leads to an improved fit for the risk-free rate.
 The estimation of the state-space model generates several important empirical findings.
 First, we find strong evidence for a small predictable component in consumption growth.
 This evidence consists of two parts.
 We begin by estimating the state-space model on cash flow growth data only.
 Our carefully specified measurement-error model for cash flow data allows us to measure this component which otherwise is difficult to detect.
 We then proceed by adding asset return data to the estimation and, in line with the existing LRR literature, find even stronger evidence for this predictable component.
 The Bayesian approach allows us to characterize the uncertainty about the persistence of the conditional mean growth process.
 We find that in spite of using a prior with a mean of 0.9 and a standard deviation of 0.5 our estimation yields a posterior distribution that is tightly centered around 0.99.
-Second, our estimated measurement errors for consumption growth are consistent with the common view (see Wilcox (1992)) that consumption growth is measured more precisely at an annual rather than monthly frequency.
+Second, our estimated measurement errors for consumption growth is measured more precisely at an annual rather than monthly frequency.